 2. Creative Freedom and Versatility

-In 2022, influencers insist on maintaining ownership of their original content.
+Today, influencers insist on maintaining ownership of their original content.
 Authenticity is important to them, and those with high engagement rates beyond simple likes and follows, share a deep connection with their followers.
 They take pride in their ability to tell compelling stories resonating with users on a human level.

 Over the past two years, enterprising influencers have invested in courses and certification programs designed to improve the creation of user-generated content, but also manage its usage and promotion.
 They strategically pursue partnerships that allow them full creative freedom, while remaining open to the brand’s specific content needs and requests.

 Influencers provide access to a vastly wide range of content styles, ideas, and audiences who tune in to their platforms to consume their particular content.
 Brands should have an open-minded approach when considering collaboration requests.
 They should trust influencers to know what resonates with their followers and allow them to determine what works best.
 They are equally invested in the outcome, so the final results must be mutually satisfying to both sides.

 It’s a creator’s market in 2023, and the brands who are versatile and easy to work with will be moved to the head of the line.